nodejs/promise-use-cases/meeting-discussion.md

   - People don't trust automatic unhandled rejection detection and add `.catch(error => console.log('error'))` (use case #10)

 ### Forgotten promises:
   - If I have a promise that never resolves - there is no easy way to know about it.
+(Same as use case #warnings-4)
   - There is no easy way to address the promises "in a scope" - for example to gather tracing information about all promises in a given request transaction or whatnot.
 C# synchronization context. (use case #forgotten-1)

 ### Testing: